NexusOAU/frontend-material/CONTRIBUTING.md

 If you just want to request a feature or report a bug, please create an issue and we will check it out.

-Your PR will be considered only if the issue is assigned to you, so ensure you show interest to fix an issue first

 If you want to contribute by writing code, kindly check the issues, pick the one you want to fix and check this guide to make a contribution:

 ### Step 1 🍴🍴